seekhealing/seekhealing.github.io/_sections/single/calendar-lt-form-intro.md

 Due to COVID-19 quarantine, we are no longer able to hold Listening Training retreats in person.
 Please check back often for updates.

 In the meantime, we are offering Listening Training online to the community every week.
+Registration is required for all Listening Training events.
 Please register here:
 {:style="margin-bottom: 30px;"}